 "I don't have classic good looks ... but then I'd rather play the off-centre roles.
-I'm quite happy playing a drug addict or the bastard in the wheelchair." – Joel Tobeck (courtesy NZ OnScreen) One of Australasia’s most widely experienced and respected actors, Joel was born in to a theatrical family, and made an early start on stage with his mother Liddy Holloway at the age of five.
-His stage work has ranged from Shakespeare to musical theatre.
-He has worked as a singer and guitarist in bands on both sides of the Tasman and his skillset embraces voice work, radio, improv, Theatresports, dance and choreography.
-Joel’s screen appearances have been similarly diverse.
+I'm quite happy playing a drug addict or the bastard in the wheelchair." – Joel Tobeck (courtesy NZ OnScreen) One of Australasia’s most experienced and respected actors, Joel comes from a theatrical family, making his stage debut aged five with mother Liddy Holloway.
+Stage work has ranged from Shakespeare to musical theatre.
+He has worked in bands as singer and guitarist.
+His skillset embraces voice work, radio, improv, Theatresports, dance and choreography.
+Screen appearances have been equally diverse.
 Two dozen film roles on a spectrum from whimsical comedy to intense drama and horror; and a television career that has seen him move comfortably between New Zealand, Australia and the U.S in a variety of genres.
-In 1997, he won Best Actor in the NZ Film & TV Awards for ‘Topless Women Talk About Their Lives’.
-Joel has appeared regularly in many New Zealand dramas and comedy shows, including the ‘Xena: Warrior Princess’ ‘Hercules: The Legendary Journeys’ and ‘Young Hercules’ series and more recently, "Underbelly: Land of the Long Green Cloud" and the popular ‘This Is Not My Life’.
-US guest-starring roles include ‘Sons of Anarchy’, ‘The Glades’, ‘Hawaii Five-0’, ‘A.K.A.’ and ‘Without a Trace’.
-In Australia, he is best known for lead roles in ‘The Doctor Blake Mysteries’, the critically-acclaimed drama ‘Tangle’, and the comedy, ‘:30 Seconds’ which saw him nominated for the Most Outstanding Performance By an Actor award at the 2010 Australian Subscription Television & Radio Association Awards.
-After a gap of nineteen years, Joel is also currently playing his second regular character in New Zealand’s long-running medical soap ‘Shortland Street’.
+19 years apart, he played two regular characters in Shortland Street.
+He had a rollicking time in Westside and played Burgermeister in Peter Jackson’s Mortal Engines.
+The busy times continue: playing Laurie Mains in the mini series Jonah, another season of The Blake Mysteries (nominated for a 2019 Equity Ensemble Award) Runaway Miilonaires, The Luminaries, One Lane Bridge Seasons 1 & 2 and the massive Avatar 2 and 3 production.
+Awards include Best Actor in the NZ Film & TV Awards; Most Outstanding Performance By an Actor at the Australian Subscription Television & Radio Association Awards, and in 2019 a Best Actor nomination for Alibi, an innovative non-linear drama for TVNZ On Demand.